rcwowo/rcwowo/README.md

+# ⚠️ NOTICE!
+> I will be taking an indefinite hiatus from any and all projects for the forseeable future.

 ### 👋 WADDUP!

 My name is **Riley Wilson**, I'm a video editor, motion graphics designer, and a ***very*** part-time web developer.
 You can generally find me working on projects in either **JavaScript** or **Python**.